International Students Pre-Arrival Information

-The living expenses are estimated to be approximately $_____ (including rent, food and utilities) per month.
+Living expenses are estimated to be approximately $1,700 (including rent, food and utilities) per month.
 This will vary according to individual lifestyles and area of residence.
 Please plan for more, not less, expenses.
 Those receiving assistantships from NJIT should find their stipends sufficient to cover the yearly expenses.
 However, you will still need sufficient money with you to get started, since the first stipend payment is usually received four weeks after the beginning of the semester.
-Please plan for this.

-Note: If your spouse and/or children are accompanying you, you must be certain that you have adequate financial resources to support them (e.g. an additional $_____ per month for a spouse and $_____ per month per child, plus funds to purchase insurance coverage).
+Note: If your spouse and/or children are accompanying you, you must be certain that you have adequate financial resources to support them (e.g. an additional $375 (estimate) per month for a spouse and $209 (estimate) per month per child, plus funds to purchase insurance coverage).
 Please note: NJIT does not act as a bank.
 It does not accept large deposits from which a student can withdraw for living expenses.

 Please make arrangements for additional funds for living expenses and tuition and fees, as you need them.
-We strongly advise that you have access to sufficient funds to allow you to pay for living expenses and food for the first months: $10,000.
+We strongly advise that you have access to USD $2,000 to enable you to pay for living expenses for the first two months.

-Via Bus: Take the #62 Bus ($2.35, exact change required) from the arrival area of Terminal A of Newark International Airport to Newark Penn Station.
+• Via Bus: Take the #62 Bus (USD $2.35, exact change required) from the arrival area of Terminal A of Newark Liberty International Airport to Newark Penn Station.
 Transfer to the Newark Subway and travel three stops to Warren Street.
 Exit left from the station to Lock Street.
 You are at NJIT with the athletic field in front of you.

 TEMPORARY HOUSING - ON CAMPUS